-Disney Plus: Every show, movie, original and surprise film release to come
+Disney Plus: Every show, film, original and surprise movie still to come

 - A National Geographic documentary called Science Fair

-This story was originally published April 12, 2019, and is updated as new information is revealed.

-Discuss: Disney Plus: Every show, movie, original and surprise film release to come
+Discuss: Disney Plus: Every show, film, original and surprise movie still to come

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.